I can’t get enough of antioxidants. If a serum or moisturizer isn’t loaded with them, chances are I won’t even give it a second look.

 Antioxidants are your skin’s police force.
 They patrol your body looking for free radicals felons ready to form wrinkles, give you dark spots and inflame your skin.
 Once they get hold of one, they destroy it before it can wreak its damage.

-Here’s how it works (and why you should load your skincare routine with antioxidants if you want your skin to stay healthy and bright):
+Here’s how antioxidants work and why you should load your skincare routine with them if you want younger-looking skin: